-Come Work For Us
+Come Work at YWCA

 Salary and Benefits

-The YWCA's compensation program leads that of many other nonprofits in this area.
+YWCA's compensation program leads that of many other nonprofits in this area.
 We've got great employee benefits, including:

-- Medical coverage with a portion of the premium paid by the YWCA.
+- Medical coverage with a portion of the premium paid by YWCA.
 Dependent coverage (including domestic partner) is available via pre-tax payroll deduction.

-- Optional dental, long-term disability and vision insurances as well as medical, dependent care, and parking/transit flexible spending accounts.
+- Optional dental, long-term disability, and vision insurances as well as medical, dependent care, and parking/transit flexible spending accounts.

-Because we are mission-driven, client-centered, an excellent employer and a committed community partner, all our employees are expected to uphold the following core values and performance standards:
+Because we are mission-driven, client-centered, an excellent employer, and a committed community partner, all our employees are expected to uphold the following core values and performance standards:

 - Customer Service: We treat our customers with culturally competent courtesy and respect, and react with urgency and sensitivity to their important concerns.